au-ts/sddf/docs/libc.md

 ### Developing

-Typically while developing an sDDF example system or component, the vendored libc included in the utility library will be used.
-Since components typically depend on this library for functionality outside of just libc, most example systems list the utility library as a dependency for all components, thus per-component libc dependency can easily be ignored.
+When developing an sDDF example system or component, you typically use the vendored libc in the utility library.
+Since components depend on this library for functionality outside of just libc, most example systems list the utility library as a dependency for all components, thus per-component libc dependency can easily be ignored.

 However, when an external libc is used, it is important to keep track of per-component libc dependency to avoid future build dependency issues.
 When